 The mill was originally powered by two water wheels which drove 8 pairs of millstones in the flour mill and 3 pairs in the provender (animal feed) mill.
 After the installation of the roller mills the water wheels did not provide enough power and water turbines replaced the water wheels.
 Initially a 35 HP “Trent” turbine was installed in 1887 to drive the flour mill.
 This was still not powerful enough for the new plant and a “Francis” turbine of 80 HP replaced it in 1914 driving the flour mill via a line shaft in the cellar.
-Driving the provender (animal feed) mill is a 50 HP “Little Giant” installed in 1898, which, now generates the electricity used in the mill.
+Driving the provender (animal feed) mill and most of the wheat cleaning plant is a 50 HP “Little Giant” installed in 1898, which, now generates the electricity used in the mill.

 There are numerous displays, descriptions and hands-on models throughout the mill to make your visit enjoyable and informative.
 It is ideal to show children those fascinating mechanical features not to be seen elsewhere and to explore how wheat is turned into flour.